Environment

 Initiatives Related to Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD)

 Based on the TCFD recommendations, we examine the risks and opportunities that climate change poses to our business and take various response measures as we endeavor to make disclosures high in transparency.
-In fiscal year 2024, we are considering the contents of IFRS S2* and are disclosing them to the extent possible.
+In December 2023, we moved forward the target year for achieving net zero from 2050 to fiscal year 2041.
+In January 2025, we obtained SBT validation (1.5°C target) for our net zero emission targets.
+In addition, since fiscal year 2024 we have referred to the disclosure standards of IFRS S2.

 IFRS S2: International Financial Reporting Standards (IFRS) Sustainability Standards of Disclosure S2 Climate-related disclosures